-APRs are presented at an APR Review Day by the Programme Leader, which will contain an internal panel of senior managers, and would also normally include a representative from the relevant Awarding Partner (typically Lancaster University) and Student representative.
+APRs are presented at an APR Review Day by the Programme Leader, which will contain an internal panel of senior managers, and would also normally include a representative from the relevant Awarding Partner.

 The Panel review the APR reports and approve, or return the APRs to the Programme Teams for final amendments.